Music from the heart

 “My music comes to me not only in the stillness of nature but also in her wildest moments.
 I can hear the strings in the branches of the trees, the melody within every crashing wave.
 All I can do is try and capture what my heart perceives”

-Composer Sue Aston graduated from the Birmingham Conservatoire and freelanced as a violinist with many orchestras as well as doing sessions for rock and folk bands.
-Sue also appeared on classical recordings, radio and television, both nationally and internationally, and worked with eminent musicians such as Simon Rattle, Nigel Kennedy, Peter Donohoe, Yehudi Menuhin, Sir Charles Groves and Esa Pekka Salonen.
+Composer Sue Aston graduated from Birmingham Conservatoire and freelanced as a professional violinist with symphony and chamber orchestras as well as doing sessions for rock and folk bands, both as an orchestral member, as well as a soloist.
+Sue also appeared on classical recordings, radio and television, both nationally and internationally, and worked with eminent classical musicians such as Simon Rattle, Nigel Kennedy, Peter Donohoe, Yehudi Menuhin, Sir Charles Groves and Esa Pekka Salonen, and Chris de Burgh, Martin Carthy and Dave Swarbrick from the pop and folk world.

-It was when she moved to Cornwall in 2004 that she started to really concentrate on Composing her own music.
-She has released three albums, a DVD and an EP during this time and is now going to moving into releasing new music on a monthly basis.
+It was when she moved to Cornwall in 2004 that she started to really concentrate on composing her own music.
+She has released three albums, a DVD and an EP during this time and is now releasing new music on a monthly basis.

 “I am aware of how music has changed, especially in how people listen and consume it.
 I will still do physical editions for my Patrons, but my focus now is getting my music into Film, TV and Stage.
-You will start to see new releases on Spotify and iTunes in May 2019” Sue Aston.
+You will start to see new releases on Spotify and iTunes”

 To get an idea of how well her music compliments the visual media you only have to look at her recent videos.

-The key thing is as a composer I offer a service and can change arrangements and compositions very quickly to fit the scene required”.
+As a composer I can change arrangements and compositions very quickly to fit the scene required”.

 The video above was filmed live at the Minack Theatre in Cornwall during the recording of an interview for BBC Radio 4.
 Sue performs her Celtic piece ‘The Homecoming’ and more of her music was featured throughout the documentary ‘Derek Tangye: The Cornish Gardener’.
 She talked to John McCarthy about the similarities of her life with that of the author Tangye.
 The programme was produced by Stephen Garner.